Noah Wyle: 2020–present: Resurgence with The Pitt

 Wyle experienced a career resurgence when he began starring as Dr. Michael "Robby" Robinavitch in the HBO Max medical drama The Pitt (since 2025).
 The show became a breakout hit, with an average of 18 million viewers per episode.
 Wyle is also an executive producer of the show and part of the writing staff.
-He wrote two episodes in the first season and will write two episodes of the second season, directing one.
+He has written four episodes of the show and directed an episode of its second season.
 The idea originated when Wyle suggested to ER showrunner John Wells and executive producer R. Scott Gemmill that they develop a television show about Dr. Carter's experiences as a frontline worker during the pandemic.
 When negotiations with the estate of ER creator Michael Crichton broke down in early 2023, the creative team conceived of a new show, with Wyle using his great-grandmother's maiden name to portray a Jewish character for the first time in his career.

 Wyle's performance was widely acclaimed.
 He won the Television Critics Association Award for Individual Achievement in Drama and the Emmy Award for Outstanding Lead Actor in a Drama Series; it was the sixth Emmy nomination of his career, his first nomination in the lead actor category, and his first win overall.
 David Sims of The Atlantic described him as "one of TV’s most underrated actors."
 Richard Lawson of Vanity Fair praised a "commanding performance": "Wyle is an endlessly compelling lead ...
 His bedside tone, personable and clinically distant at once, is a precise depiction of the guarded compassion of a real doctor.
 Wyle deftly manages the shifts in emotional temperature as each hour unfolds, selling us on the relentless roller coaster of it all."
 Laura Bogart of The A.V.
 Club described it as "a lead performance that feels truly lived-in": "Wyle is remarkable at giving empathy a dramatic alacrity, making the act of listening rich with purpose and potential."
 Kristen Baldwin of Entertainment Weekly described him as "a master at compassionate calm" and said the emotional unravelling of his character was "executed with breathtaking skill."

+At the 2026 Emmy Awards, Noah Wyle won Outstanding Performance by a Male Actor in a Drama Series for The Pitt Season 2.